usermicrodevices/prod/README.md

 Generation and printing of price tags, barcodes, QR codes.
 Printed forms are customizable through templates.
 Ability to add any reference information for further use in searching and filtering.
 The product stores an unlimited number of images, icon generation from the first image.
+Additional tools include barcode correction and price copying.

 3. Documents are divided into types created by the user, for example: receipts, expenses, orders, balances.
 Each type has accounting attributes of receipt or expense, auto-registration for settlements, etc.
 Printed forms are customized and stored in the print templates section.
+Print form templates are customized in HTML format, include CSS.
 Excel uploads and downloads are pre-configured, but can be quickly cloned into new ones.
+Additional tools include viewing profits and combining multiple documents of the same type into a single document.

 4. REST API for working with cash register equipment: POS terminals, scales, etc.
 The multi-platform client supports working with scales out of the box.